sourcegraph/handbook/content/strategy-goals/strategy/iam/index.md

 # IAM Team

 This page outlines the short-term strategy for the IAM Team.
-You can find the overview of Sourcegraph Product and Engineering FY23 Q2 focus [here](../../../departments/engineering/strategy-goals/index.md#fy23-q2-focus)
+You can find the overview of Engineering FY23 Q2 focus [here](../../../departments/engineering/strategy-goals/index.md#fy23-q2-focus)

 ## Q2 Objective and Key Results